serverless/blog/posts/2016-01-04-writing-serverless-plugins.md

 Remember you don't have to define every step.
 Maybe in your particular implementation, you only care about `world` and not `hello`, and that's absolutely fine.

-Someone else can later on come with their plugin and define their own implementation of the `welcome` plugin based on the steps you specified in the command.
+Later on someone else can come with their plugin and define their own implementation of the `welcome` plugin based on the steps you specified in the command.
 It's an open-ended world, allowing (nearly) endless extensions.

 ### Implementation